 The next image shows the entire sketch.
 When I posted this on Instagram my architect neighbor told me I should look up Flemish architecture (Thank you Roy!).
 One of the main characteristics this house shared with the Flemish style are the stepped gables.
 "A stepped gable, crow-stepped gable, or corbie step is a stairstep type of design at the top of the triangular gable-end of a building.
 The top of the parapet wall projects above the roofline and the top of the brick or stone wall is stacked in a step pattern above the roof as a decoration and as a convenient way to finish the brick courses."
 (Wikipedia)

 Last week I printed a tiny copy of the house and left it in the mailbox with a note for the owners.
 They contacted me and yes, they indeed wanted to purchase the sketch!
 I usually like to add the address and mat the sketch if I have a mat that fits.
 Below you can see the final drawing (with their address photoshopped out for their privacy).
+“There isn't any questioning the fact that some people enter your life, at the exact point of need, want or desire - it's sometimes a coincidence and most times fate, but whatever it is,

 I am certain it came to make me smile.”